-After the two officers had been shot, the defendant was arrested at 922 S. 3rd Street.
-The police found him hiding in the basement.
-(R.33, p.
-139).
-When the police yelled into the basement for him to come out, he came out with his hands up.
+The police went there and yelled into the basement for the person inside to come out.

+The defendant then came out with his hands up.
 He was placed on the ground and handcuffed.

 Upon being searched, the police found the magazine of a gun in left pants pocket.
-The officers asked him where the gun was and he told them it was in a box in the basement, which is where the police found it.
+The officers asked him where the gun was and he told them it was in a box in the basement.
+The police found the gun on a table next to a box in the basement.
 (R.33, pp.142-143).